i2p-zero/i2p-zero/README.md

 # Embedded I2P Java Router with SAM interface

-This project will build a native launcher.
-The launcher will include the I2P router, a SAM listener and a minimal JVM.
+This project will run under Linux, and build native launchers for Linux, MacOS and Windows.
+The launchers will include the I2P router, a SAM listener and a minimal JVM.

-## Building the launcher
+## Building the launchers

 First, retrieve this project from git: